sergey-brd/calculator/README.md

 3. View the result on the screen.

-Calculator supports the following operation: +, -, *, /, sin, cos
+Calculator supports the following operations: +, -, *, /, sin, cos

 Calculator uses C++ rule for return value:

     ```
     -5 / 2 == -2
     -5 / 2. == -2.5